-1 Introduction
+1. Introduction

 Online Analytical Processing (OLAP) has become a fundamental component of contemporary decision support systems.
-In 1995, Gray et al. [8] introduced the datacube, a relational operator/model used to compute summary views of data that can, in turn, significantly enhance the response time of core OLAP operations such as roll-up, drill down, and slice and dice.
+In 1995, Gray et al. (Gray et al., 1996) introduced the datacube, a relational operator/model used to compute summary views of data that can, in turn, significantly enhance the response time of core OLAP operations such as roll-up, drill down, and slice and dice.
 Typically constructed on top of relational data warehouses, these summary views (called group-bys) are formed by aggregating values across attribute combinations.
 For a d-dimensional input set R, there are 2^d possible group-bys.
-Figure 1 illustrates a datacube as well as a lattice which is often used to represent the inherent relationships between group-bys [10].
+Figure 1 illustrates a datacube as well as a lattice which is often used to represent the inherent relationships between group-bys (Harinarayan et al., 1996).